How to avoid making mistakes in English

 Rules of error-free speaking and writing

 - Use simple language.
 Some beginners try to build very complicated sentences with things like the present perfect tense or conditionals.
 They make horrible mistakes.
 Don’t do this!
 If you’ve just started to speak or write in English, you should say what you can say (simple sentences that you have seen many times) — not what you want to say (complicated sentences).
 You may feel you’re talking like a child or that you are not expressing your thoughts, but don’t worry about that.
-Right now, your task is not to express your thoughts freely; your task is to learn the language.
+Right now, your goal is not to express your thoughts freely; your goal is to learn the language.

 Be slow and careful.
 In the beginning, you should write very slowly.
 If you need 2 hours to write an e-mail message with 10 correct sentences, that’s okay.
 That’s how long it should take if you’re just starting to write.